Accelerant Detection at the Scene: Canines, PID, Sampling

 The collection of fire debris samples for laboratory analysis is governed by ASTM E1492, the standard practice for receiving, documenting, storing, and retrieving evidence in the forensic science laboratory, and by NFPA 921 chapter 18, which covers fire debris sampling at the scene.
 The two most common container types are new, unused metal paint cans (1-quart or 1-gallon, with friction-fit lids) and nylon bags (specifically Kapak or equivalent heat-sealable nylon).

 Metal paint cans are the traditional standard and remain the default for most fire investigation agencies in the US, UK, and Australia.
 They are airtight when properly sealed, chemically inert to petroleum hydrocarbons at scene temperatures, and can accommodate irregular solid debris (charred wood, carpet fragments, soil).
 The critical discipline is that cans must be new and unused; a recycled paint can with dried paint residue may contain hydrocarbon solvents that will appear in the GC-MS analysis as apparent evidence of an accelerant.
-In the UK, the Forensic Science Service (now absorbed into private providers and the Home Office Forensic Science Regulator framework) adopted the same new-can requirement; the guidance note is still carried forward in the Forensic Science Regulator's Code of Practice and Conduct for Digital Forensics (2023), which explicitly covers physical fire debris evidence handling.
+In the UK, the same new-can requirement is carried forward in the Forensic Science Regulator's Codes of Practice and Conduct, which explicitly cover physical fire debris evidence handling.

 Nylon bags are increasingly used for large or awkward samples, for bulk soil collection, or when paint cans are unavailable.
 The nylon polymer is permeable to water vapour but largely impermeable to petroleum hydrocarbons at the concentrations found in fire debris.
 Bag sealing must be heat-sealed or double-knotted with nylon-compatible closures; rubber-banded closures allow vapour escape.
 Glass jars with PTFE-lined lids are an alternative endorsed by the SWGFEX (Scientific Working Group for Fire and Explosion Investigation) best practice guide for liquid samples where the volume is small enough to avoid headspace loss.

-The comparison sample requirement deserves specific emphasis.
+The comparison sample requirement warrants specific emphasis.
 NFPA 921, SWGFEX best practice, and the UK Forensic Science Regulator guidance all identify comparison sampling as a mandatory discipline, not an optional enhancement.
 Laboratory analysts using the background subtraction methodology (covered in Topic 3 of this module) cannot produce a defensible conclusion without knowing what the unburned substrate contributes to the chromatogram.
-A case in which comparison samples were not collected is a case in which the analyst must either make assumptions about background or qualify their conclusion to the point of marginal usefulness.
+Without comparison samples, the analyst must either make assumptions about substrate background or qualify the conclusion to the point of marginal usefulness.

 Chain of custody in fire debris investigation has two distinct vulnerabilities: pre-collection contamination (introducing hydrocarbon from the investigator's own clothing, equipment, or vehicle) and post-collection contamination or vapour loss (allowing the sealed evidence to degrade before laboratory analysis).
 Both vulnerabilities have generated successful evidentiary challenges in multiple jurisdictions.